 To derive policy implications, it is important to acknowledge the local feature of my estimates.
-This paper looks at the effects on children from convicted poor parents who are on the margin of incarceration.
-A large share of the population would be incarcerated regardless of judge assignment, and this paper does not provide any insights on the effects on educational attainment of the children of those individuals.
-Examples, of these are defendants guilty of murder or rape.
-On the other end of the distribution, defendants convicted of simple crimes will also avoid prison regardless of judge assignment.
-Defendants convicted of drug-and-gun trafficking, domestic violence and medium size property crimes compose the complier group in my estimation, and they are the group my estimates apply to.
-This marginal population, however, is particularly relevant because it is the population that is more likely to be affected by policy interventions to the criminal system.
+This paper estimates effects of parental incarceration for a particular sub-population: children of convicted poor parents at the margin of incarceration.
+A large share of the convicted -for example those guilty of murder or rape-would be incarcerated regardless of judge assignment, and this paper cannot provide any insights into the effects on educational attainment of the children of those individuals.
+On the other end of the distribution, defendants convicted of minor crimes will also avoid prison regardless of judge assignment.
+Defendants convicted of drug- or gun-trafficking, domestic violence, and medium sized property crimes compose the complier group in my estimation, and they are the group my estimates apply to.
+This marginal population, however, is particularly relevant because it is the population that is more likely to be affected by policy interventions to the criminal justice system.
+Following Dahl et al. (2014), I find that compliers make up approximately 29.8% of the sample.
+23